 When consumers search on Yelp, they’re looking for a business that can satisfy their needs in a service or product.
 They’re reviewing different listings, comparing details, and soaking in all the information to help guide their decision.
 This specifically may include scrolling through photos, reading reviews, learning about the history of the business, and more.

 Not surprisingly, a completed Yelp Page is much more likely to convert a potential consumer—and filling out the basics of your page can be done in just a few minutes.
 To help make sure your page is in great shape on the first try, check out these common mistakes to avoid.

 To make your first impression as transparent as possible, start simple with your categories.
 Choose the ones that are most widely appealing and mainstream.
-Niche offerings that may not have a specific category can be detailed in the “From the business” section (more on that below).
-If you’re struggling to figure out what categories fit your business best, look at a similar business to get some ideas on where you can take your page.
+Then get more granular when selecting your services.
+You can get even more specific with niche offerings that may not appear as a category or service by filling out the “From the business” section (more on that below).
+If you’re struggling to figure out what services fit your business best, look at similar businesses to get some ideas on where you can take your page.

 2. Lack of photos and captions

 There may be nothing more anti-climactic than discovering a Yelp Page with little to no photos.
 Photos help build trust and allow people to get to know you and your business—whether it’s a dental office featuring the staff, a contractor’s before and after pics, or a shipping center with an accurate photo of the front of the building.
-Plus it’s good for business: Having at least one photo averages 128% more phone calls from a business’s Yelp Page.
+Plus it’s good for business: Having at least one photo averages 128% more phone calls from a business’s Yelp Page (from Yelp internal data).